rysk-finance/dynamic-hedging/packages/contracts/technical-docs/AlphaToBeyondDeploymentSteps.md

 5. Check cor for references to the price feed contract and switch out the address
 6. Change notion and gitbook docs to reflect new contract

-**VolatilityFeed**

-1. Deploy new VolatilityFeed with an interestRate
-2. Change volatility feed on Protocol.sol
-3. Check cor for references to the price feed contract and switch out the address
-4. Change notion and gitbook docs to reflect new contract

 **AlphaOptionHandler**

 1. Deploy new AlphaOptionHandler with fee recipient and fee per contract